Search This Blog

 Mrs. Hittaway "helping."

-We start as Nicholas Collini and his bride-to-be Tacy are discussing their living arrangement after the upcoming wedding.
-Nicky has taken a new job as a civil engineer and Tacy, agreeing to follow him from job-site to job-site, wishes for a trailer to live in so that no matter where they are, they will always be "home."
+We start as Nicholas Collini and his bride-to-be, Tacy, discuss their living arrangement after the upcoming wedding.
+Nicky has taken a new job as a civil engineer, and Tacy, agreeing to follow him from job site to job site, wishes for a trailer to live in so that no matter where they are, they will always be "home."

 They come across the "New Moon" at a trailer show, and Tacy begs Nicky to buy it.
 Upon giving in and making the downpayment, Nicky realizes they'll need a new car, too, as well as a new hitch and other trailer supplies.
-Nicky starts to see his bank account quickly approach zero, and he begins to panic.
+Nicky starts to see his bank account quickly approaching zero and begins to panic.
 As the wedding fast approaches, things rapidly deteriorate into a series of other disasters.

 Finally married, the two set off as the stressed-out Nicky nervously tows their trailer to their first stop on the honeymoon.
 The beautiful "Breezeway Trailer Park" is where Nicky and Tacy spend their first night as a married couple.
 The exterior shots of the Breezeway were filmed at the beautiful, yet unfortunately out-of-business, Treasure Island Mobile Home Park in Laguna Beach, California,